majoc/project1SABD/README.md

 ## Description
 The project core consists in one jar which contains code and all dependencies, which is executed on a docker containers cluster collocated on the same docker network.
-The involved containers are the following: a set of containers running hadoop cluster , particularly 1 master container and 3 worker container,a single container executing NiFi, a single container executing HBase and 3 containers executing Spark cluster, involving 1 master and 2 workers.
+The involved containers are the following: a set of containers running hadoop cluster , particularly 1 master container and 3 worker containers,a single container executing NiFi, a single container executing HBase and 3 containers executing Spark cluster, involving 1 master and 2 workers.

 ## Prerequisites